-Regular physical activity in later life boosts likelihood of 'healthy aging' up to sevenfoldNovember 25th, 2013 in Health /
+Regular physical activity in later life boosts likelihood of 'healthy aging' up to sevenfoldNovember 25, 2013 in Medicine & Health / Health

 It's never too late to get physically active, with even those starting relatively late in life reaping significant health benefits, finds research published online in the British Journal of Sports Medicine.